THE CENTER FOR TEACHING, LEARNING, AND ASSESSMENT @CGCC

 When are syllabi available for editing?

 Syllabi are provisioned at the end of the prior semester.
 Once new Concourse Syllabus templates are provisioned, the previous semester syllabus will be locked for editing.
-The Concourse team chose to put this safeguard in place to avoid inadvertent editing of prior semester syllabi when attempting to use the Copy From tool in the Concourse system.

 How will students view the syllabus?